ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 ---
-title: <code>uku</code> - A CLI tool to display Ukulele fingering charts
+title: <code>uku</code> -
+  A Haskell CLI tool to display Ukulele fingering charts
 ---

 **TLDR:**
-This is a tutorial on how to write a CLI tool to display fingering charts for Ukuleles in your terminal.
+This is a tutorial on how to write a CLI tool in Haskell to display fingering charts for Ukuleles in your terminal.
-As it's written in literate Haskell the post also contains the code itself for the program.
+As it's written in literate Haskell the post also contains the complete code for the program itself.
-If you just want to use the tool install it with `stack install uku`.
+If you just want to use the tool instead, install it with `stack install uku`.

 <!-- 2 years ago I started to write a CLI tool to display Ukulele fingering
 charts in the terminal as ANSI art.